wp-plugins/category-posts/readme.txt

 Contributors: James Lao
 Donate link: http://jameslao.com/
 Tags: category, posts, widget
-Requires at least: 2.5
+Requires at least: 2.8
-Tested up to: 2.7-beta3
+Tested up to: 2.8.2
-Stable tag: 1.3.3
+Stable tag: 2.0

 Adds a widget that shows the most recent posts in a single category.
-You can specify how many posts to show and from which category as well as how many widgets to show.

 == Description ==